Inner Circle (dating app): History

 The founders looked for a space where they could meet like-minded people that moved in the same circles as they did.
 Instead, they found sketchy online dating services with faceless profiles and made a choice: they created the space themselves and called it Inner Circle.
 Built organically without funding, the Inner Circle community is now made up of over 7.2 million people around the world.
 The dating app and community has also gained popularity in Brazil and the rest of Latin America.

 Format

-As well as curating on like-mindedness and lifestyle, the thorough application process makes sure all profiles are genuine.
-So people need to pass a face verification.
-After the face verification is completed people have to select six lifestyles and answer one of them in more detail.
-The Membership and Community Team will check every application to make sure everyone is worth dating and has more in common than being single.
-After creating an approved profile, people can use functionality to connect and date with people who share the same lifestyle and receive invitations to real life events.
-To keep the community at its best, the team regularly reviews profiles at random to make sure everyone is sharing, inspiring, and presenting themselves at their best.
+The app uses categories such as like-mindedness and lifestyle to match candidates and claims that their thorough application process insures all profiles are genuine.
+For example, users need to pass a face verification.
+After the face verification is completed, people select six lifestyles and describe one of them in more detail.
+The Membership and Community Team check applications for compatibility and eligibility.
+After profiles are approved by the committee, users can connect to people who share the same lifestyle and invite each other to events where they can meet in person.
+The Membership and Community Team regularly reviews profiles at random to verify user profiles.